Ministry Renovates 2,074 Houses, Flats In Islamabad During Last Five Years - UrduPoint

 Ministry Renovates 2,074 Houses, Flats In Islamabad During Last Five Years

-"The Pakistan Public Works Department (PWD) has carried out EM works of as many as 1,107 flats and houses while around 967 civil work is executed of different categories, an official in the Ministry told APP.
+"The PWD has carried out EM works of as many as 1,107 flats and houses while around 967 civil work is executed of different categories, an official in the ministry told APP.

-The official that the Ministry has owned as many as 5,253 houses and flats of categories-I to categories-V located in various sectors in the Federal capital.
+The official said the ministry has owned as many as 5,253 houses and flats of categories-I to categories-V located in various sectors in the Federal capital.

 He said the Finance Division had already slashed the budget while making allocations.
-Hence, no funds had been surrendered to Finance Division and all the funds allocated during 2021-22 in relevant heads were utilized by the general section.
+Hence, no funds had been surrendered to Finance Division, and all the funds allocated during 2021-22 in relevant heads were utilized by the general section, he added.

 The official said the PWD has started sending notices to the allottees of government accommodation in Sector I-9/4 about payment of electric meter bills for water motors installed at residential blocks.